willhawks/wp-boilerplate/README.md

 # wp-boilerplate

-Wordpress theme boilerplate with npm and gulp
+**Wordpress theme boilerplate with npm and gulp**

-Clone the repo into your themes folder and `run npm install`.
+1. Clone the repo into your themes folder and `run npm install`.

-To start working, run `gulp watch`, and run `gulp` to run the full build.
+1. To start working, run `gulp watch`, and run `gulp` to run the full build.

-Add css files to concatinate in gulpfile.js, and add babel plugins to the .babelrc config file.
+1. Add css files to concatenate in gulpfile.js, and add babel plugins to the .babelrc config file.

-**Good to go!**